Which ISA is Best for You?

 Understanding What You Could Get Back

-The overall aim of any ISA, Cash or Stocks & Shares, is to grow your long-term savings in a tax-free account.
+The overall aim of any ISA, Cash, Stocks & Shares or other, is to grow your long-term savings in a tax-free account.
 A key difference is the amount of potential return you could receive through your long-term savings efforts.
 This, of course, depends on the amount of risk you are willing to accept.
 If you are not comfortable and don’t understand the different risks that come with different kinds of ISA then read the above section on risk or seek financial advice before making a decision.

 Remember, there is no such thing as a risk-free ISA